globalwordnet/schemas/index.md

 * `meronym`: A relation between two concepts where concept B makes up a part of concept A.
 * `other`:
 * `patient`: A relation between two concepts where concept A is the patient undergoing an action or event expressed by concept B.
-* `pertainym`: "usually an adjective, which can be defined as ""of or pertaining to"" another word."
+* `pertainym`: usually an adjective, which can be defined as "of or pertaining to" another word.
 * `restricted_by`: A relation between nominal (pronominal) concept B and an adjectival concept A (quantifier/determiner).
 * `restricts`: A relation between an adjectival concept A (quantifier/determiner) and a nominal (pronominal) concept B.
 * `result`: A relation between two concepts where concept A comes into existence as a result of concept B.
 * `role`: A relation between two concepts where concept A is typically involved in the action or event expressed by concept B.
 * `source_direction`: A relation between two concepts where concept A is the place from where the action or event expressed by concept B begins/starts/happens.
 * `state_of`: A relation between two concepts where concept B is qualified by concept A.
-* `subevent`: "A relation between two concepts where concept B takes place during or as part of concept A, and whenever concept B takes place, concept A takes place."
+* `subevent`: A relation between two concepts where concept B takes place during or as part of concept A, and whenever concept B takes place, concept A takes place.
 * `target_direction`: A relation between two concepts where concept A is the place where the action or event expressed by concept B leads to.
 * `verb_group`: Verb senses that similar in meaning and have been manually grouped together.